 for the excellent capturing of human activities and for device‘awareness’.

-The module is equipped with an AOIS (Active Optical Image Stabilization) capability.
+The module is equipped with auto-focus and OIS (Optical Image Stabilization) capability.
 A gyroscope measures the motion

 of the module and the lens moves left, right, up or down to compensate.
 The resulting image stream is stabilized removing